How Bisphosphonate Works

 Unfortunately, there is not clear scientific evidence one way or another about the effect of bisphosphonates on dental implants.
 Most studies suggest that there is no negative impact, but a few studies say that there might be.
 It’s hard to conclude based on this evidence, so it’s important to work with a dentist whose experience and knowledge can give good insight into the proper course of action for your dental implant.

-At Beyond Exceptional Dentistry in the Hilton Head, SC area, our dentists, Dr. Brad Durham and Dr. Rod Strickland, are two of the most respected dentists in the field, and they can help you make important decisions such as whether your medications may affect your dental care.
+At Beyond Exceptional Dentistry in the Hilton Head, SC area, our dentists are the most respected dentists in the field, and they can help you make important decisions such as whether your medications may affect your dental care.

-To talk to us about dental implants or another cosmetic dentistry procedure, please contact Beyond Exceptional Dentistry today.
+To talk to us about dental implants or another cosmetic dentistry procedure, please call contact Beyond Exceptional Dentistry at (843) 706-2999 today.